James Harrington (author): Early life

 "Here under lies the body of Dame Jane, daughter of Sir William Samwell Knight, & late wife to Sir Sapcotes Harington[sic] of Milton Knight, by whom he had issue 2 sons & 3 daughters, viz James, William, Jane, Anne & Elizabeth.
 Which Lady died March 30, 1619".

-When his father died in June 1630, James commissioned a second monument, which can still be seen in the Church of St Oswald at Rand in Lincolnshire.
+When his father died in June 1630, James commissioned a second monument, which can still be seen in the Church of St Oswald at Rand, Lincolnshire.
 It depicts Sapcotes and his first wife Jane together with their five children.

 Childhood and education

 Knowledge of Harrington's childhood and early education is thin, though he clearly spent time both in Milton Malsor and at the family manor in Rand.
 In 1629 he entered Trinity College, Oxford as a gentleman commoner and left two years later with no degree.
 His eighteenth-century biographer, John Toland, says that while there one of his tutors was the royalist High Churchman William Chillingworth, which may have been the case before the latter left for the Catholic seminary in Douai in 1630.
 On 27 October 1631 Harrington entered the Middle Temple.